-- Description of how the project is feasible and cost-effective; - Rationale behind the project design;
+- Description of how the project is viable and cost-effective; - Rationale behind the project design;

-- Location of the project (e.g., include a map, address and/or aerial photo), site control of the location, and whether the units are on fee-simple or trust land; - Description of how the applicant will train and/or employ residents pursuant to Section 3 of the Housing and Urban Development Act of 1968 or contract with Section 3 businesses to provide other economic opportunities in accordance with Section III.F and III.G of this NOFA; and - Description of how the applicant will comply with Indian Preference requirements.
-If a conflict is identified between Section 3 and Indian Preference requirements, describe the nature of the conflict and how it will be addressed. - Infrastructure Projects: If the infrastructure project will support the development of affordable housing in the near future, then the applicant must describe its plans for the housing development project(s) and the anticipated completion date.
+- Location of the project (e.g., include a map, address, and/or aerial photo), site control of the location, and whether the units are on fee-simple or trust land; - Description of how the applicant will comply with Indian Preference requirements. - Infrastructure Projects: If the infrastructure project will support the development of affordable housing beyond the Period of Performance requested in the application, then the applicant must describe its plans for the housing development project(s) and the anticipated completion date.

-An applicant proposing new construction, reconstruction, rehabilitation, acquisition, modernization, necessary infrastructure, or other development activities using IHBG Competitive Grant funds must also address the following:
+An applicant proposing new construction, reconstruction, rehabilitation, acquisition, modernization, infrastructure projects where affordable housing will be developed beyond the Period of Performance requested in the application, or other development activities using IHBG Competitive Grant funds must also address the following:

-- Affordability Period: The applicant must establish a minimum affordability period to ensure dwelling units assisted with funds under this NOFA will remain available to IHBG-eligible families for their remaining useful life in accordance with Section 205 of NAHASDA.
-For this NOFA, HUD will award maximum points for an applicant that proposes an affordability period of at least 20 years; - Description of estimated cost savings (in percentage or dollar amount) resulting from either the building design, construction methods, or energy efficient measures that will be realized in future years; - Size and number of units; and - Type of units (e.g., number of bedrooms proposed, single-family, multi-family units, etc.).
+- Affordability Period: The applicant must establish a minimum affordability period to ensure dwelling units assisted with funds under this NOFO will remain available to IHBG-eligible families for their remaining useful life in accordance with Section 205 of NAHASDA.
+For this NOFO, HUD will award maximum points for an applicant that proposes an affordability period of at least 20 years; - Description of estimated cost savings (in percentage or dollar amount) resulting from either the building design, construction methods, or energy-efficient measures that will be realized in future years; - Size (in square feet) and number of units; and - Type of units (e.g., number of bedrooms proposed, single-family, multi-family units, etc.).